-- (2) The holders of the class A shares of Melco Crown Macau, as a group, are entitled to an annual dividend in an amount in the aggregate of up to MOP1 (the 'Class A Dividend') and a preferential distribution in the event of liquidation of Melco Crown Macau er return of capital to the class A shares in an amount in the aggregate of up to MOP1 (the 'Class A Capital Distribution'), and a preferential distribution in the event of liquidation and a spregate of up to MOP1 (the 'Class A Capital Distribution'), and share be entited to no other dividends, distributions, return of capital, liquidation proceeds, return of par value, or other sum of any type from Melco Crown Macau. - (3) The class B shares of Melco Crown Macau in the aggregate represent the entire rights to receive dividends and other distributions from, and capital of, Melco Crown Macau, after payment of the Class A Dividend and the Class A Capital Distribution in respect of class A shares.
-The holders of the class B shares, in proportion to their ownership thereot, shall be onthidde to receive any dividends, distributions, capital jugidation proceeds, par value, or other emoluments that may at any time be paid to or received by the holdens of the class A shares, except the Class A Dividend and the Class A Capital Distribution. - (4) Certain Macau laws require companies limited by shares (sociedade anónima) incorporated in Macau to have a minimum of three shareholders, and all gaming concessionains and subconcessionains to be managed by a Macau permanent resident, the managing director, who must hold at lass 10% of the share capital of the concessionains or subconcessionains.
-In accordance with such Macau limits, approximately 90% of the share capital of Moleco Cream Macau is indirectly owned by the Company.
-While the Group complex with such Macau limits, the Macau limits of the Company test to be concerned by the Company.
-While the Macau limits of the Company test and the subconcessionains of the nanaging (incurs) is approximately 90% of the share be according test forest of the nanaging (incurs) is approximated with other capitals of Moleco Cream Macau and to receive an aggregate annual dividend of MOP1.
+- (2) The holders of the class A shares of Meloo Crown Macau, as a group, are entitled to an annual dividend in an amount in the aggregate of up to MOP1 (the "Class A Dividend") and a preferential distribution in the event of legislation of Meloo Crown Macau or return of capital to the class A shares in an amount in the aggregate of up to MOP1 (the "Class A Capital Distribution"), and shall be entitled to no other dividends, distributions, return of capital, liquidation proceeds, return of par value, or other sum of any type from Meloo Crown Macau. - (3) The class B shares of Meloo Crown Macau in the aggregate represent the entire rights to receive dividends and other distributions from, and capital of, Meloo Crown Macau, after payment of the Class A Dividend and the Class A Capital Distribution in respect of class A shares.
+The holders of the class B shares, in proportion to their ownership thereot, shall be entitled to receive any dividends, distributions, capital, liquidation proceeds, par value, or other emoluments that may at any time be paid to or received by the holders of the class A shares, except the Class A Dividend and the Class A Capital Distribution. - (4) Certain Macau laws require companies limited by shares (sociedade andnima) incorporated in Macau to have a minimum of three shareholders, and all gaming concessionaires and subconcessionaires to be managed by a Macau permanent resident, the managing director, who must hold at least 10% of the share capital of the concessionaire or subconcessionaire, in accordance with such Macau laws, approximately 90% of the share capital of Meloc Crown Macau is indirectly owned by the Company.
+While the Group complex with the Macau laws, Moloc Crown Macau is considered an indirectly 100% owned subsidiary of the Company for purposes of the consolidated financial statements of the Company because the economic interest of the 10% holding of the managing of the managing at with other class A shareholders, MOP1 on the winding up or liquidation of Meloc Crown Macau and to receive an aggregate annual dividend of MOP1.